 Signia unveils new Mask Mode feature to help hearing aid users understand people who wear a face mask

-From today (July 20, 2020), a new Mask Mode in the Signia app enables hearing aid wearers to better understand what people wearing face masks are saying.
-This unique feature is now available at the tap of a button for wearers of all Signia Xperience hearing aids with Bluetooth connectivity.
+The latest version of the Mask Mode in the Signia app enables hearing aid wearers to better understand what people wearing face masks are saying.
+This ground-breaking feature first launched in July with Signia being the only hearing aid manufacturer offering this is available at the tap of a button for wearers of all Signia Xperience hearing aids with Bluetooth connectivity.
 It will be available for the entire duration of the coronavirus pandemic.

 You might be wondering why such a specific feature is important right now?
 The answer is that while face masks and physical distancing fulfil an important role in protecting public health, they also pose a serious challenge to speech intelligibility for anyone with even mild hearing loss.